afrozas/eni-chat/README.md

 ### How do I deploy eni-chat with Heroku?
 You can easily deploy to Heroku by clicking the Deploy to Heroku button above.

+This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article .

 To deploy using Heroku Toolbelt, clone the repository and change directory into it.
 ```
 $ git clone https://github.com/enigmaeth/eni-chat.git
 $ cd eni-chat